dean-mchugh/deanmchugh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral fellow of the Communicating Causality project at the University of Edinburgh, supervised by Daniel Lassiter.
+I am a postdoctoral fellow at the University of Edinburgh, supervised by Daniel Lassiter.
+I am part of the Communicating Causality Project, with Dan, Michael Franke, Karl Mulligan and Erik Zeiner.

-During the 2025/26 academic year I will be Fulbright Scholar at the New York University philosophy department,  supervised by Kit Fine.
+During the 2025/26 academic year I am a Fulbright Scholar at the New York University philosophy department, supervised by Kit Fine.

 At present I am working on modality, philosophical logic, conditionals, and causality.